 Since his early triptychs and the graphic cycle The City, Yankilevsky’s works have permanently combined apparently incompatible images: the figurative and the abstract, the realistic and the psychedelic.
 Thus different worlds are juxtaposed and create a scale and universality of vision.

 In the 1980-90s Vladimir Yankilevsky worked in Cologne and New York.
-Presently, he works and lives in Paris.
-His works have been exhibited at 40 personal and more than 170 group exhibitions.
+His works have been exhibited at 40 solo exhibitions, as well as over 170 group exhibitions.